mcoleman78786/Coleman_Mallory_1056_Project5/README.md

 # Mallory Coleman Developer and Designer

-This site will show how to use media query effectively and the used of flex-grow, flex-shrink, flex-basis, and flex using all three.
+This site will show how to use media query effectively and the used of media query and responsive design.

 The person viewing the site can check this site in firebox or chrome browser.